MiliasV/streetception/README.md

-# street_perception_of_safety
+# Streetception

-How to capture perception of safety in urban paths?
+How to capture perceived qualities along of city streets?